altontonn/React-To-DO/README.md

 git clone https://github.com/altontonn/React-To-Do/.git
 ```

-- Once the files are downloaded or cloned on your machine, open the "Math-Magician" folder in [Visual Studio Code(VSCode)](https://code.visualstudio.com/)
+- Once the files are downloaded or cloned on your machine, open the "React-To-Do" folder in [Visual Studio Code(VSCode)](https://code.visualstudio.com/)

 ## 🙎🏾‍♂️ Author